 The Faith Effect

-The Faith Effect A was a joint initiative by the Center for Interfaith Action and the Nike and Bill and Melinda Gates Foundations.
-I led content creation for a set of faith-based behavior change communication toolkits for Muslim, Catholic and EOTC faith leaders to use in Nigeria, Kenya and Ethiopia, to stimulate positive action on three issues: ending the harmful traditional practices (HTP) of child marriage and female genital cutting (FGC), and encouraging the use of Pre-exposure Prophylaxis (PrEP) by serodiscordant couples to prevent HIV.
+The Faith Effect was a joint initiative by the Center for Interfaith Action (CIFA) and the Nike and Bill and Melinda Gates Foundations.
+In Nigeria, Kenya and Ethiopia, deeply entrenched harmful traditional practices (HTPs) of early marriage and FGC are perpetuated as cultural and social norms, often using religious pretexts; further HIV prevention is often mired in a dangerous “don’t ask, don’t tell” attitude.
+I led content creation for a set of faith-based behavior change communication toolkits for Muslim, Catholic and EOTC faith leaders to use in Nigeria, Kenya and Ethiopia, to stimulate positive action on three issues: ending the harmful traditional practices (HTP) of child marriage (CM) and female genital cutting (FGC), and encouraging the use of Pre-exposure Prophylaxis (PrEP) by serodiscordant couples to prevent HIV.
+The percentage of faith leaders involved in this project who opposed CM and FGC more than doubled as a result of our intervention.
+For the PrEP project, faith leader toolkits were instrumental in informing and engaging religious leaders in promoting a proven method of HIV prevention.